seomoz/Social-Authority-SDK/README.md

 ### Querying the Social Authority API

-Now that you have an AccessID you can make a call to the Social Authority Resource.
-The Social Authority Resource takes a list of screen names or user ids and returns Social Authority scores for all of the accounts it can find.
+Once you have an AccessID you can make a call to the Social Authority resource.
+The Social Authority resource takes a list of screen names or user ids and returns Social Authority scores for all of the accounts it can find.
 Currently we limit the number of screen names and user ids in a single request to 25 combined.

 You will need to perform a signed request as described in [Anatomy of a Social Authority Call](https://github.com/seomoz/Social-Authority-SDK/blob/master/docs/Anatomy-of-a-Social-Authority-API-Call.md).